 As a winemaker or marketer, you have the leverage on what marketing mix to propose in order to adapt to the Chinese market.
 The study conducted by SOPEXA could be a big help.
-According to its research, the shape of the bottle was a key element, “Bordeaux” bottles preferably must have high-shoulder.
-Champagne bottles should be made synonymous with prestige and quality, and are highly appreciated by consumers.
+According to that research, the shape of the bottle was a key element: “Bordeaux” bottles preferably must have high-shoulder, whereas Champagne bottles should be made synonymous with prestige and quality, and are highly appreciated by consumers.

 As regards the label, it is advisable to keep them simple, traditional and must show clearly the origin, the signs of quality (AOC) and any awards received.
-The Chinese appreciate calligraphy type typography while using the color red with gilding.
-The image shown of the Bordeaux is an example of such labeling.
-It illustrates a graphics editing made by SOPEXA for a Bordeaux domain.
-Some producers choose to have their brand translated into Chinese.
-However, this is not a guarantee of success.
-From the regulatory perspective, such labels must be translated into the Chinese language.
+The Chinese appreciate calligraphy-style typography with red and gilded color profiles.
+The image shown above of the Bordeaux is an example of such labeling.
+It illustrates a graphical editing made by SOPEXA for a Bordeaux domain.
+Some producers choose to have their brand translated into Chinese to be more appealing, but this is not, however, a guarantee of success.
+From the regulatory perspective, labels must be translated into the Chinese language in any case.

-Furthermore, given the gift-culture persisting in China, it is advisable to consider the packaging according to this factor.
+Furthermore, given the gift-culture persisting in China, it is advisable to consider the packaging seriously.
 Wooden crate packaging for a range of wines, particularly premium brands, is an element to consider.
-On the organoleptic point of view, the Chinese consumers appreciate the sweetness but do not support the bitterness in wines.
+It is also wise to consider that Chinese consumers appreciate the sweetness but do not support the bitterness in wines.
 It is therefore wise to propose fruity red wines.
 Red wines made by heat treatment seem perfectly adapted to the Chinese target market.
 An example of a wine that encompasses this sensory profile is the Tarani red wine, which is the most sold in Casal Group stores in China.

-To learn more about Asian taste, it is recommended to check out the book Asian Palate by Jeannie Cho Lee.
-You may also visit the author’s website (www.asianpalate.com) where basic concepts for choosing wine are presented based on Asian cuisine flavors: sweet, sour, salty, bitter and umami.
+To learn more about Asian tastes, check out the book Asian Palate by Jeannie Cho Lee.
+The author’s website (www.asianpalate.com) includes information on how to choose wine based on Asian cuisine flavors: sweet, sour, salty, bitter and umami.